matteobarbera/mavlab_wiki_fork/Cyberzoo.md

 - *"The LAN Cable is connected to my laptop, I created an object in MOTIVE, and I am using Natnet2ivy with the correct ID, but I still have no 3D fix"*

 In this case, make sure that MOTIVE is broadcasting the data.
-Open the Streaming Pane [[https://v22.wiki.optitrack.com/index.php?title=Data_Streaming_Pane]].
+Open the [Streaming Pane](https://v22.wiki.optitrack.com/index.php?title=Data_Streaming_Pane).
 Make sure that:

 1. Broadcast Frame Data (at top) is checked